sairam-s0/sairam-s0/README.md

 # 👋 Hi, I'm Sairam — @sairam-s0

 ## 🧠 About Me
 I'm a student currently learning Artificial Intelligence and Machine Learning, with a strong interest in real-world problem solving using AI — especially in **Computer Vision** and **Automation**.
-I don’t claim to know everything, but I build, break, and learn along the way.
+I build, break, and learn along the way.

 - 🎯 Focus: Computer Vision, YOLO models, automation with real-time detection
 - 🔍 Also exploring: Cybersecurity, Networking, Backend systems